gianlucadelgobbo/mongo-invoices/README.md

 Setup
 ------------

+1. Run `npm install`
-1. Edit the config file and put your data `/app/common/config.js`
+2. Edit the config file and put your data `/app/common/config.js`
-2. Edit the css to print your invoices and offers `/app/public/css/print_templates.css`
+3. Edit the css to print your invoices and offers `/app/public/css/print_templates.css`
-3. Run `app.js`
+4. Run `app.js`
-4. Create your first account (Administrator)
+5. Create your first account (Administrator)
-5. Start to work :)
+6. Start to work :)

 Contributing